-Priorities in FY 2012 focus on USG coordination with the MOH at all levels for scale up of PMTCT services within an integrated MNCH system using existing pipeline.
+Priorities in FY 2013 focus on USG coordination with the MOH at all levels for scale up of PMTCT services within an integrated MNCH system, support the implementation of option B+, strengthen all four prongs of PMTCT.
 National level TA to the MOH for policy development and dissemination will be critical for increasing access to PMTCT services.
-JHPIEGO/MCHIP's supports the MOH through district and provincial level PMTCT collaboration, technical assistance, training, quality improvement, and support to M&E systems.
+JHPIEGO/MCHIP's supports the MOH through district and provincial level in the model maternities, technical assistance, training, quality improvement, and support to M&E systems.
 Expanding capacity to deliver PMTCT interventions in MNCH settings, with high levels of service utilization by women, children, and families, will be critical for scaling up PMTCT.
-Funding in FY 2012 will specifically be use to provide a dedicated short-term personnel support to the MOH to ensure the planning, coordination and timely execution of task-shifting of ART initiation by nurses.
+Funding in FY 2013 will specifically be used to provide support to the MOH to ensure the planning, coordination and timely execution of option B+.

-JHPIEGO/MCHIP will support policy and strategy development; health information system strengthening; human resources development through training, especially with the new Integrated Package of Services, and strengthening the quality improvement regime.
-This activity will print National level MCH and PMTCT data recording tools, data reporting forms and systems, and support data analysis and use at the central.
+JHPIEGO/MCHIP will support policy and strategy development; health information system strengthening; human resources development through training, especially with the new Integrated Package of Services, and strengthening the quality improvement regime. will support adequateuse of the longitudinal MCH and PMTCT data recording tools, data reporting forms and systems, and support data analysis and use at the central.
 These national level efforts will be complemented by additional resources at the provincial level, including the placement of technical MCH nurses at the provincial level to strengthen HIV-related M&E systems including PMTCT using MCH funding.
 JHPIEGO/MCHIP will support the MoH to develop and use quality measures to improve routine, periodic, and accurate feedback to health care providers to identify challenges and acknowledge successes on data flow.

-In FY12 PEPFAR will revitalize secondment of a MCH/PMTCT M&E technical specialist for improving national PMTCT data flow and quality which was established based on a joint USG and MOH Terms of Reference for M&E support.
-Additional discussions in FY 2012 will take place to explore further MCH M&E support by leveraging MCH resources to hire an additional MCH/Reproductive M&E specialist to be seconded to the MOH Public Health Department, with focus on reproductive health section activities.
+In FY13 PEPFAR will revitalize secondment of a MCH/PMTCT M&E technical specialist for improving national PMTCT data flow and quality which was established based on a joint USG and MOH Terms of Reference for M&E support.
+Continue to support MCH M&E support by leveraging MCH resources for a MCH/Reproductive M&E specialist to be seconded to the MOH Public Health Department, with focus on reproductive health section activities.
 Electronic patient tracking systems with mother-child pairs will be explored in higher level facilities, with attention to tracing exposed children at community level.
 For more peripheral facilities, simpler, paper based system will be put into place and linkages with organizations working at community level will be established to ensure active follow up of defaulter children.